PadmarajBhat/Cloud/Optimizing Your GCP Costs.md

   * the lab focussed on pie chart and hence only metric was changed to num which represeted the total number of entries per line item
   * then I had to select the pie chart from the chart type
   * there was one cruicial thing, that was sorting.
 Well, from the concept wise it was not a big deal but the auto changes of the pie chart based on ascending or descending sort was something new.

+* In the lab, Examining BigQuery Billing Data in Google Sheets:
+ * they talked about connecting to big query through sheets and query editor in sheets decides the sheet data content.
+ * the edit to query refreshes the data in the sheet
+ * sheet has to be periodically refreshed if the underlying source changes which can be automated through macro and script editor.
+ * fantastic thing was to use **explore** where NLP driven query processor resulting in data output.
+It could understand the simple english query to create pivot or bar charts. of course, charts and pivot can later be edited.